autonomys/subspace-docs/versioned_docs/version-latest/learn/intro.md

 ---
 ### **Become a farmer**

-**Farmers** on the Subspace Network are responsible for maintaining consensus, or safety of the Consensus Chain.
-A **farmer** plots pieces of Archival History to disk, farms the created plot for block rewards, and joins the DSN as a node for data retrieval.
+**Farmers** on the Subspace Network are responsible for maintaining consensus, they do this by securing the **consensus chain**.
+A **farmer** plots pieces of **archival history** to disk, farms the created plot for block and vote rewards, and joins the DSN as a node for data retrieval.

 Choose one of the following methods to **start farming** on the Network (from easy to more complex):